eds2024/eds2024.github.io/_pages/index.md

   setInterval(nextSlide, intervalTime);
 </script>

 The ELLIS Doctoral Symposium is an annual conference for [ELLIS PhD students](https://ellis.eu/phd-postdoc) and other PhD students to meet in person and share knowledge about machine learning.
-The ELLIS Doctoral Symposium 2024 (EDS2024) is the fourth edition, which is co-organised by the University of Tübingen, [ELSA](https://www.elsa-ai.eu) and the Institut Polytechnique de Paris, and will be held in Paris, France.
+The ELLIS Doctoral Symposium 2024 (EDS2024) is the fourth edition, which is co-organised by the University of Amsterdam, [ELSA](https://www.elsa-ai.eu) and the Institut Polytechnique de Paris, and will be held in Paris, France.
 It is expected to host 150 attendees during one week from **Monday, August 26 - to Friday, August 30**.

 The focus of this year’s symposium is **AI & Sustainability**.